-- If possible make some very brief notes at the time, using the child's exact words, and write them up as soon as possible onto the Safeguarding Incident Form or CPOMS - Keep your original notes and a Safeguarding Incident Form, if used, and upload them onto CPOMS - Record the date, time, place, persons present and noticeable nonverbal behaviour, and the words used by the child.
-If the child uses sexual 'pet' words, record the actual words used, rather than translating them into 'proper' words - Complete a body map to indicate the position of any noticeable bruising or marks (this can be done on paper or on CPOMS and uploaded along with original notes and Safeguarding Incident Form) - Record facts and observable things, rather than your 'interpretations' or 'assumptions'.
+- If possible, make some very brief notes at the time, using the child's exact words, and write them up as soon as possible onto the Safeguarding Incident form or CPOMS - Keep your original notes and upload them onto CPOMS - Record the date, time, place, persons present and noticeable nonverbal behaviour, and the words used by the child.
+If the child uses sexual 'pet' words, record the actual words used, rather than translating them into 'proper' words - Complete a body map to indicate the position of any noticeable bruising or marks - Record facts and observable things, rather than your 'interpretations' or 'assumptions'.